skbkontur/searchpicker/README.md

 ## Events

-You can subscribe for searchpicker events and read current selected values
+You can subscribe for picker events and read current selected values

 ### choiceAdded